qnkhuat/learn/rustos/NOTE.md

 That means we need to compile our program to a host system that doesn't are bare metal.
 In this post we use thumbv7em-none-eabihf ( an embbeded ARM ) as the compiled host

-# Chapter 2 - Minimal Rust kernel
+# Post 2 - Minimal Rust kernel
 ## Summary
 Set up an OS kernel where we can boot, print on either simulation(QEMU) or real machine(x86_64)